Epicurean Vegan

 1 10-oz can Rotel Original with diced tomatoes & green chilies

-seasoning packet (either for tacos, burritos, or fajitas)
+Seasoning packet (either for tacos, burritos, or fajitas)

-1/2 C Tofutti sour cream
+1/2 C vegan sour cream

 1/4 C nutritional yeast